instructure/canvas-lms/doc/api/outcomes_csv.md

 <td></td>
 <td>Must be one of "decaying_average", "n_mastery", "highest", "latest", "average" or blank.
 This field must be blank for learning outcome groups.
-If not provided and this is a learning outcome, then the calculation method defaults to "decaying_average".</td>
+If not provided and this is a learning outcome, then the calculation method defaults to "decaying_average".
+If the Account and Course Level Outcome Mastery Scales flag is enabled, the calculation_method field does not need to be defined in the imported .csv.
+The calculation_method field will be determined by the account and course settings.</td>
 </tr>
 <tr>
 <td>calculation_int</td>